earthspecies/spectral_hyperresolution/README.md

 The idea we would like to explore is the application of the novel linear reassignment technique to downstream tasks (audio classification, unsupervised machine translation, etc).
 The hope is that this richer representation can lead to improved performance.

+To observe the high resolution linear reassignment can achieve, please click on the image below and zoom in.
 ![Example of Hyperresolution Spectrogram](https://raw.githubusercontent.com/earthspecies/spectral_hyperresolution/master/data/dolphin_hyper.png)

 ### Installation